bryankenny/lighthouse-sextant/README.md

 This project is intended to serve as a collection of useful links, docs, specs, cheat sheets, etc for students participating in a Lighthouse Labs program.

+We chose to emulate the design of Lighthouse Labs' learning platform, Compass, with the aim of being a proof-of-concept that Compass could eventually incorporate.

 ## Usage